anoma/nspec/docs/tutorial/engines/template/engine_environment.md

 <!-- Do not delete the following link since it contains the base document for this page: https://raw.githubusercontent.com/anoma/nspec/c61eb3d4e2733ad5712155beabe5e80a6aaff59d/docs/tutorial/engines/template/engine_environment.juvix.md?token=GHSAT0AAAAAACVOLA35IMRBAMF7POUITPSGZWX6GJQ

-I want to replace the use of `X` as the engine family name with `Template` later.
 -->

 # Engine "Environment" Template

-In this page, we present the template for writing the environment for a generic engine family called `X`.
+In this page, we present the template for writing the environment for a generic engine family called `Template`.
 The template is separated into several parts for easier handling.
 These engine-environment pages are, in principle, Juvix Markdown files that describe _all_ types—or rather type parameters, to be precise—regardless of whether they are specific to the [[Engine Family Types|engine family]] or